STRIDES/NIHCloudLabAWS/README.md

 If you need to scale your VM up or down (see Cost Optimization below), you can always change the machine type by clicking on the instance ID, then go to `Actions > Instance Settings > Change instance type`.
 The VM has to be stopped to change the instance type.

 Finally, when you SSH into your instance, note that the username is typically `ec2-user` but on Ubuntu machines, the username is `ubuntu`.

+## **Disk Images** <a name="IM"></a>
+Part of the power of virual machines is that they offer a blank slate for you to configure as desired.
+However, sometimes you want to recycle data or installed programs for your next VM instead of having to recreate the wheel.
+One solution to this issue is using disk (or machine) images, where you copy your existing virtual disk to an [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) which can serve as a backup, or can be used to launch a new instance with the programs and data from a previous instance.

 ## **Launch a SageMaker Notebook** <a name="SAG"></a>
 Let's begin with running a SageMaker notebook.
 Notebooks are ideal for certain problems, particularly when doing a tutorial because you can mix code with instructions.
 They are also great for exploring your data or workflow one portion at a time, since the code gets broken up into little chunks that you can run one by one, which lends itself very well to most ML/AI problems.
 The notebook we are going to run is inside this repo, but we are going to launch a SageMaker instance and then copy the notebook into AWS programatically.